Who were the Caucasian Albanians?

 The strategic geographic location and the charming natural beauty of Karabakh have been the main causes of the various clashes and bloody battles over this territory ever since the Stone Age.
 The region is considered one of the most important areas for ancient human settlements, after the Mediterranean, North Africa, and China.
-Archaeological excavations in the 1960s in the prehistoric Azikh cave in Azerbaijan, which was discovered in Karabakh and is located 14 km. from the Fuzuli region, as well as the remains of a primitive man’s jaws (called the Azikh man/Azikhantrop) that were discovered at this archaeological site, prove that humans inhabited Azerbaijan between 350,000 and 400,000 years ago.
+Archaeological excavations in the 1960s in the prehistoric Azikh cave in Azerbaijan, which was discovered in Karabakh and is located 14 km. from the Fuzuli district, as well as the remains of a primitive man’s jaws (called the Azikh man/Azikhantrop) that were discovered at this archaeological site, prove that humans inhabited Azerbaijan between 350,000 and 400,000 years ago.
 Because of these discoveries, the territory of Azerbaijan has been included on a map showing “The ancient settlers of the Europe.”[1]

 Caucasian Albania, which got its name from Alban ethnic group, possessed military and political power and cultural influence in the Near and Middle East and had good relations with regional countries.
 For the first time, the name of Alban ethnic group was used by Arrian, the author of the second century, in his records about the Battle of Gaugamela between Alexander the Great and Darius III of Persia in 331 BC.[3]